Robert-Ousch/dasciproject-ws25_26-group15/README.md

 8. How does the venue capacity influence the win rate of the away team during the years 2022-2024?

 For this project, the main data source is the API api.openligadb.de, which contains historic data of matches, teams and goals.
 The API v3.football.api-sports.io is used for the venue capacity.
 Finally, geocoding-api.open-meteo.com incluces weather data, more specifically rainfall and precipitation for given coordinates.
+The lollipop plot is implemented based on https://hi-artemii.medium.com/vertical-lollipop-chart-in-plotly-python-minimal-code-example-1e1bca0b1261.

 ### Data pipeline
 todo Description of the data pipeline